Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 * The website's pages and different features are responsive on all device sizes.
-* Each page features a responsive header with navigation bar and a conventional placing of logo (top left).
+* Each page features a responsive header with navigation bar and a logo placed in the center of the navigation bar
 * There is a footer with copyright information and social media links.